-FBI director to meet with Congress again after Trump criticized his last performance
+FBI director meets with Congress again after Trump criticized his last performance

 “In many ways, what concerns me most is the steady drumbeat and misinformation” that could lead to “a lack of confidence of American voters and citizens in the validity of their vote,” Wray said.
 “I think that would be a perception, not a reality.
 I think Americans can and should have confidence in our election system and our democracy.”

-Wray may also be pressed by members of the Senate Homeland Security Committee about the upcoming FBI background check into the pending nominee to the Supreme Court.
+Wray may also be pressed by lawmakers about the upcoming FBI background check into the pending nominee to the Supreme Court.
 The agency’s background check became a major issue in the confirmation battle over the newest Supreme Court justice, Brett M. Kavanaugh.

 Democrats questioned then whether the Trump administration had rushed or limited the review of Kavanaugh to try to get him confirmed, but Wray defended the agents’ work, saying they had followed the usual practice and procedures.